The aim and principles of risk management

 Market and customer risks

 Wärtsilä Services’ mid- and long-term activities are expected to grow in line with the development of the existing installed base and general global economic developments.
 Therefore, a slowdown in global growth represent the primary risk for demand development in the Services business.
-Wärtsilä Services has more than 10,000 individual customers engaging in service and spare part sales annually, and the current active base of installed Wärtsilä engines is 181,000 MW.
-Thus, dependency on any single customer or customer segment is minor.
-During recent years, Wärtsilä has increased its focus on credit management processes so as to better manage the increasing risks resulting from higher leverage and decreasing profitability in certain customer segments.
-Exposure to individual customers is limited, but an industry-wide impact might also affect the profitability of Wärtsilä’s Services business.
+Wärtsilä Services has more than 12,000 individual customers engaging in service and spare part sales annually, and the current active base of installed Wärtsilä engines is approximately 180,000 MW.
+Thus, dependency on any single customer or customer segment is limited.

 Competitive situation and price risks

-In larger gas-fired projects, Wärtsilä is facing competition from gas turbine manufacturers, such as GE and Siemens.
+In Energy Solutions’ larger gas-fired projects, Wärtsilä faces competition from gas turbine manufacturers, such as GE and Siemens.
 In smaller gas power plant projects, and in the liquid fuel power plant market, the competitors are mainly other combustion engine suppliers, such as MAN Diesel & Turbo, GE Jenbacher, Caterpillar (MAK), and Rolls-Royce.
-In Wärtsilä’s addressable market, i.e. the market for installations of up to 500 MW, orders for natural gas and liquid fuel power plants totalled a power output of 17.4 GW (17.0) during the first nine months of 2016.
-Wärtsilä’s market share was 15% (10).
+Price pressure resulting from the prevailing competitive environment remains a risk.
+In Wärtsilä’s addressable market, i.e. the market for installations of up to 500 MW, orders for natural gas and liquid fuel power plants totalled 25.2 GW during the twelve months ending in September.
+Wärtsilä’s market share was 15%.
 Wärtsilä’s success in the market can be attributed to its flexible power generation solution, which can be used in a wide range of different applications and power plant sizes.

-For Marine Solutions, the competitive landscape remained largely unchanged in 2016.
-The most significant competitors in the main engine markets are MAN Diesel & Turbo, Caterpillar (MAK), and Hyundai Heavy Industries (HiMSEN).
-Wärtsilä has a strong position in medium-speed engines with a 51% market share in 2016.
-In auxiliary engines, Wärtsilä’s market share was 18%.
+For Marine Solutions, the competitive landscape remained largely unchanged in 2017.
+The most significant competitors in the main engine markets are MAN Diesel & Turbo and Caterpillar (MAK).
+Wärtsilä has a strong position in medium-speed main engines with a 47% market share in 2017.
+In auxiliary engines, Wärtsilä’s market share was 10%.
 In propulsion equipment, the competition is more fragmented and varies by product category.
 One of the main competitors for these products is Rolls-Royce.
 In environmental solutions, as well as in flow and gas products, the markets are very fragmented.
-Alfa Laval is one of the main competitors in environmental solutions, while in the Electrical and Automation segment we face competition from companies such as Kongsberg, GE and Siemens.
+Alfa Laval and Evac are two of the main competitors in environmental solutions, while in the Electrical and Automation segment Wärtsilä faces competition from companies like Kongsberg, GE and Siemens.
 Price competition has continued to be intense in the marine markets.
 The strategic move of becoming a systems integrator with automation and ship design capability has proven to be important in the competition for new projects with larger and more value added scopes.
 The concept of selling packaged solutions reduces price volatility.

 Political and legislative risks

 In recent years, there has been increased regulatory activity by different governments worldwide, which has led to the need for emphasising due internal processes to ensure compliance.
-As an example, the continuing and changing trade sanctions were closely monitored during 2016.
+As an example, the continuing and changing trade sanctions were complied with and closely monitored during 2017.
 This has required increased internal efforts to ensure that adequate procedures are in place.

 Climate change and sustainability risks